nickbec10/S3BucketSite/README.md

 Because of this it is useful to name a bucket with a suffix of the region that the bucket was created in.
 Doing that allows you to have uniquely named buckets that differ in name by only the region making the functions accessing the contents easier to write and manage.
  -->
 This is an example of using CloudFormation to create bucket to store objects in, a bucket to for the domain and a bucket for logging.
+It will aslo create the DNS records for the website.

 S3StaticWebsiteCustomDomain.yml contains all the code to create the CloudFormation stacks.
 The sections are listed below.
  * Parameters - defines root domain
  * Mappings - set in the script to us-east-1
+ * Resources
     * SubatomictheoryRootBucket - root bucket containing all the website files
     * SubatomictheoryWWWBucket - configures the website
     * SubatomictheoryLogBucket - logging bucket
     * SubatomictheoryBucketPolicy - policy to allow public read of bucket objects
     * SubatomictheoryDNS - configures Route53 records
  * Outputs - prints out website URLs

 To get started run package and deploy the template.